visual-layer/visuallayer/README.md

     </tr>
 </table>

 We provide here full details on each issues removed from a VL Dataset (a vl dataset card).
+The clean version of a dataset is prefixed with `vl-` to differentiate it from the original dataset.
 You can also freely download all found issues CSV.

 <table>